exonum/exonum-doc/src/architecture/transactions.md

     As of Exonum 0.1, it is the sole responsibility of a service developer to ensure that transactions logically failing during the `execute` stage do not change the blockchain state
-    (e.g., if a `TransferTransaction` in the cryptocurrency service attempts to transfer more coins than the sender has).
+    (e.g., if a `TxTransfer` in the cryptocurrency service attempts to transfer more coins than the sender has).
 There is no way to signal to the core that a transaction has failed and should be rolled back (however, it’s on [the roadmap](../dev/roadmap.md), so this inconvenience won’t last